-Making earlier diagnoses when memories begin to fadeNovember 19th, 2012 in Diseases, Conditions, Syndromes /
+Making earlier diagnoses when memories begin to fadeNovember 19, 2012 by Sara Wykes in Medicine & Health / Diseases, Conditions, Syndromes

 Susan Harvell's daughter, Claire, can't list specific moments when her mother, a longtime human resources executive in her early 50s, seemed to be off her game.
 "It wasn't anything drastic," she said.
 "She could tell you a million stories about when I was 3 years old, but if I told her I was going to do something, she'd ask me five minutes later if I was going to do something."

 Many of her friends' mothers were about the same age, she said, "and they would tell me, 'My mom asked me the same thing 5,000 times.'
 That's why I didn't think anything was too different."